Gundel818/super-duper-invention/README.md

 - Open the `platform-tools` directory in a terminal

-- Check with `adb devices` command if your phone is listed :
+- Check with `adb devices` command if your device is listed :
-    - If the device is shown as `unauthorized`, check your phone and accept the access request popup
+    - If the device is shown as `unauthorized`, check your device and accept the access request popup

     - If the device is shown as `device`, then continue
 - Restart your device in fastboot mode with : `adb reboot bootloader`